Who is eligible to receive assistance?

 - submitted a CARES Act application

-Please contact Texas One Stop at email@example.com with questions.
+Please contact Texas One Stop at email@example.com

 Are students who are enrolled in distance-only degree programs eligible to receive assistance?